hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Find a perspective that makes you want to do things instead of having to do them
 * What inspires you to learn, understand?
 * Do we really need to spend time learning this?
 * What are we studying here?
 Knowledge acquisition and internalization